 Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the Albany County Airport Authority's basic financial statements.
-The introductory section on pages 1 through 13, the schedule of debt service requirements to maturity and of governmental payments and services on page 72 and 73, the insurance schedule on page 74, the customer facility charges statement on page 76, the statistical section on pages 77 through 102, and the biographies of the Authority's members and senior staff on pages 121 through 123 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of debt service requirements to maturity and of governmental payments and services on page 72 and 73, the insurance schedule on page 74, and the customer facility charges statement on page 76 are presented for purposes of additional analysis and are not a required part of the basic financial statements.